ESR-NZ/covid_in_wastewater/README.md

 -   week_end_date: end of week date for week covered between Monday-Sunday (YYYY-MM-DD).

--   SampleLocation: wastewater testing site name ("AU_Rosedale").
+-   SampleLocation: wastewater testing site name, with two letter region code, underscore, site name (e.g., "AU_Rosedale").

--   copies_per_person_per_day: An average of the SARS-CoV-2 genome copies per person per day.
-Raw SARS-CoV-2 genome copies results are normalised by catchment for population covered by testing and normalised for wastewater flow per day.
+-   copies_per_person_per_day: average of the SARS-CoV-2 genome copies per person per day.
 Calculated as an average of results from the previous 7 days.
+Raw SARS-CoV-2 genome copies results are normalised by i) catchment for population covered by testing and ii) wastewater flow into the WWTP per day.

 ***Note:*** Where meshblocks straddle a watershed between two catchments, the case will be reported for both catchments.
-To aggregate to higher geographies, please use the *cases_regional.csv* or *cases_national.csv* files to avoid double counting.
+To aggregate to higher geographic groupings, please use the *cases_regional.csv* or *cases_national.csv* files to avoid double counting.

 **ww_site.csv**